Probate Q&A Series

 1. Assess Estate Liabilities: Review known debts, funeral expenses, taxes, and any pending claims.
 Ensure sufficient assets remain to cover all obligations.

-2. Prepare a Petition: File a petition for interim distribution with the clerk of superior court.
-Include an inventory of assets proposed for distribution and show that sufficient funds remain for claims and final expenses.
+2. Prepare a Petition: If court approval is sought, file a petition with the clerk of superior court describing the assets proposed for distribution and showing that sufficient funds remain for claims and final expenses.

-4. Obtain Court Approval: The clerk reviews the petition and, if satisfied, signs an order authorizing the distribution.
-The court may require a surety bond to protect the estate.
+4. Obtain Court Approval: If approval is sought, the clerk reviews the petition and may enter an order authorizing the distribution.
+The clerk may require a bond to protect the estate.

-5. Document the Transfer: After court approval, distribute the assets as ordered.
-Have each beneficiary sign a receipt acknowledging the assets received.
-Attach these receipts to the estate file.
+5. Document the Transfer: Distribute the assets and have each beneficiary sign a receipt acknowledging the assets received.
+Maintain these receipts in the estate records and include them with accountings as required.

 2. Key Points to Remember

-• Keep accurate inventories and receipts and file all documents with the clerk of court.
+• Keep accurate inventories and receipts and file all required documents with the clerk of court.

-• Early distributions do not finalize the estate—personal representatives must still prepare a final accounting and petition for final distribution.
+• Early distributions do not finalize the estate—personal representatives must still prepare a final accounting and complete the estate administration process.

 Conclusion and Call to Action